-Exception: may be billed concurrently for up to 12 calendar days per year as part of a discharge plan Partial Hospitalization Program Psychiatric Residential Treatment Facility Intensive Case Management Assertive Community Treatment (ACT) Adult Mental Health Residential Level I/II Clinically Managed Residential Withdrawal Management-3.2 Medically Monitored Inpatient Withdrawal Management-3.7 Medically Monitored Intensive Inpatient Services-3.7 Medically Managed Intensive Inpatient Services-4.0 Clinically Managed High Intensity Residential-3.5 Adult Crisis Residential Stabilization Service Requirements Expectations Weekly services must include: Minimum of 15 hours of treatment services per week.
-Minimum of 3 hours of clinical services per week, to include family therapy, group therapy, and/or individual therapy, unless clinically contraindicated in which case, another clinical service may be substituted.
+Exception: may be billed concurrently for up to 12 calendar days per year as part of a discharge plan Partial Hospitalization Program Psychiatric Residential Treatment Facility Intensive Case Management Assertive Community Treatment (ACT) Adult Mental Health Residential Level I/II Clinically Managed Residential Withdrawal Management-3.2 Medically Monitored Inpatient Withdrawal Management-3.7 Medically Managed Intensive Inpatient Withdrawal Management-4.0 Medically Monitored Intensive Inpatient Services-3.7 Medically Managed Intensive Inpatient Services-4.0 Clinically Managed High Intensity Residential-3.5 Adult Crisis Residential Stabilization Service Weekly services must include: Requirements Minimum of 5 hours of treatment services per day.
+Expectations Minimum of 3 hours of clinical services per week, including one hour each of family therapy, group therapy, and individual therapy, unless clinically contraindicated in which case, another clinical service may be substituted.
 Family therapy must be provided unless clinically contraindicated.
 Must provide or facilitate delivery of appropriate level of ASAM substance use disorder treatment for children with SUD diagnoses All residential treatment services must be available during business hours.
 Additionally, appropriate residential treatment services must also be delivered during evening hours and on weekends and holidays.
 CRT programs must offer services that help families or the client's support system understand their child diagnosis and to support the family members to develop skills and supports necessary for the child to return home.
 Target Population Children/adolescents ages 0-20 whose health is at risk while living in their communities.
-Appropriate referrals include children/adolescents who have not responded to outpatient treatment and who have treatment needs that cannot beprovided in a less restrictive environment.
+Appropriate referrals include children/adolescents who have not responded to outpatient treatment and who have treatment needs that cannot be provided in a less restrictive environment.
 Services must be determined to be medically necessary and in accordance with an individualized treatment plan.
-Staff Qualifications CRT services may be staffed by an interdisciplinary team of qualified professionals, which may include any of the following; Licensed physicians Licensed physician assistants Advanced registered nurse practitioners Licensed registerednurses Licensed practical nurses
+Staff CRT services may be staffed by an interdisciplinary team of qualified professionals, Qualifications which may include any of the following; Licensed physicians Licensed physician assistants Advanced registered nurse practitioners Licensed registered nurses Licensed practical nurses

-Mental health professional clinicians 7 AAC 70.990 (28) Substance Use Disorder Counselors Certified Medical Assistants/Certified Nursing Assistance Community Health Aide Behavioral Health Clinical Associates Behavioral Health Aides Peer Support Specialist Service Location 56- Psychiatric Residential Treatment Facility 99 -Other appropriate setting Providers are exempt from requirements of the Medicaid Institutions Mental Diseases (IMD) exclusion, Section 1905 (a) (B) of Social Security Act Service Frequency/Limits 90 days per SFY with service authorization required to extend limit Service Authorization Νο Service Documentation Must be documented in a progress note in the patient's clinical record in accordance with 7 AAC 135.130, including the documentation of the delivery of any clinic and rehabilitative services.
-Relationship to Other Services Children's Residential Treatment Services Level 2 may be provided concurrently with any service listed in standards manual not otherwise contraindicated.
-Service Code T2033 TF V2 Unit Value Daily Payment Rate \$425.37 Additional Information CRT programs may employ a multidisciplinary team of professionals to work in their programs; however, at least one (1) therapeutic intervention per day, must be documented, and provided a qualified staff to be eligible to draw down the daily rate.
+Mental health professional clinicians 7 AAC 70.990 (28) Substance Use Disorder Counselors Certified Medical Assistants/Certified Nursing Assistance Community Health Aide Behavioral Health Clinical Associates Behavioral Health Aides Peer Support Specialist Service Location 56- Psychiatric Residential Treatment Facility 99 -Other appropriate setting Providers are exempt from requirements of the Medicaid Institutions Mental Diseases (IMD) exclusion, Section 1905 (a) (B) of Social Security Act Service Frequency/Limits 90 days per SFY with service authorization required to extend limit Service Authorization No Service Documentation Must be documented in a progress note in the patient's clinical record in accordance with 7 AAC 135.130, including the documentation of the delivery of any clinic and rehabilitative services.
+Relationship to Other Services Children's Residential Treatment Services Level 2may be provided concurrently with any service listed in standards manual not otherwise contraindicated.
+Service Code H2033 TF V2 Unit Value Daily Payment Rate \$425.37 Additional Information CRT programs may employ a multidisciplinary team of professionals to work in their programs; however, at least five (5) treatment services per day must be provided a qualified staff to be eligible to draw down the daily rate.
 Additionally, providers may bill and be reimbursed for completed days of service which met the minimum per day requirement even if a recipient discharges from treatment against medical advice.